JuliaML/TableTransforms.jl/docs/src/index.md

 newtable
 ```

-Using the cache we can reverse the transform:
+Using the cache we can revert the transform:

 ```@example usage
 original = revert(transform, newtable, cache)
 ```

+### Reapplying transforms

 Finally, it is sometimes useful to [`reapply`](@ref) a transform that was
 "fitted" with training data to unseen test data.
 In this case, the